ExtendRealityLtd/VRTK/README.md

 The Interactable Object script is attached to any game object that is required to be interacted with (e.g. via the controllers).

-It currently has states to determine if the object:
+The following script parameters are available:

-  * Can be grabbed
+  * **Is Grabbable:** Determines if the object can be grabbed

-  * Is currently being grabbed
-  * Can be used
+  * **Is Usable:** Determines if the object can be used
-  * Is currently being used

-It also allows for a highlight colour to change the object to when the controller touches it (it resets the colour on untouch).
-This colour can be set to a different colour on each object or a default colour can be set on the `ControllerInteract` script.
-However, the local colour on the interactable object will always take precendence.
+  * **Highlight On Touch:** The object will only highlight when a controller touches it if this is checked.

+  * **Touch Highligt Color:** The colour to highlight the object when it is touched.
+This colour will override any globally set color (for instance on the `SteamVR_InteractTouch` script).

 The basis of this script is to provide a simple mechanism for identifying objects in the game world that can be grabbed or used